mahendra-jog25/Kaggle_Regression_Model/README.md

 ## E commerce Customers

 ### Introduction
 Dataset provided consists of 500 rows and 8 variables.
 It is data of customers who buys clothes online.
 Our main objective is to predict the Yearly amount spent by the customers.
-In my analysis I have tried to explored if data following all linear assumption and also tried fitting for different type of regularization like L1, L2 and elastic models.
+In my analysis I have tried to explore if data follows all linear assumption and also tried fitting for different type of regularization like L1, L2 and elastic models.
 I have also builded model by feature selection based on p-value and feature importance by randomforest, where i have checked for overall impact on the model if any by dropping least important features.
 Overall R squared score for base model and selected feature model was 98% and RMSE score of 9.

 ### Conclusion:
 1. Model with only 2 features i.e. "Length of Membership" and "Time on App" had RMSE score of 30.19 and variance can be explained 85%.